Search Engine Classification into Categories

-A web portal may want to make sure that ads displayed by web pages relate to the subject matter of the web pages, to maximize the effectiveness of those advertisements.
+A web portal may want to make sure that ads displayed by web pages relate to the subject matter of the web pages to maximize the effectiveness of those advertisements.

 That could be done by assigning ads to target categories in a target scheme and assigning web pages (which may contain search results) to the same target categories in the same target scheme.
-When a web page is requested, the target category of the web page can be determined, and advertisements from that target category may be selected.
+Then, when a web page is requested, the target category of the web page can be determined, and advertisements from that target category may be selected.